 First in my collection was the general pictured above.
 He’s also my favorite nutcracker for sentimental reasons.
 Dad brought him home from a business trip to Germany.
 He knew how much I loved the ballet, music and story.
 I still do!

-The first trip we took after our honeymoon was to West Germany — the country was still divided.
+The first trip we took after our honeymoon was to West Germany — the country was still divided by the Iron Curtain.
 Hard for millennials to imagine!
 I bought several nutcrackers as gifts, and brought home one riding a horse.
 Isn’t he special?

 Mom and dad added two more nutcrackers to my collection over the years.
 Pictured above is one with a plumed hat, holding a shield and flag.